-- ¥ - When requested, invasive plant program staff will provide updates to the PRRD Board on operational activities conducted by the program. - ¥ - Write a 2021 annual report. - Any and all reporting requirements as per contract agreements will be met by or before the outlined due dates. - 1 - IAPP data will be handled with utmost care to prevent potential errors. - PRRD invasive plant staff will enter IAPP data for other jurisdictions as per their request. - The Strategic Plan and Profile will be maintained to reflect current operations and will be approved by the IPCPRRD committee. - All operational plans will be posted on the PRRD website for shareholders to utilize.
+When requested, invasive plant program staff will provide updates to the PRRD Board on operational activities conducted by the program.

+Write a 2021 annual report.

+Any and all reporting requirements as per contract agreements will be met by or before the outlined due dates.

+Data will be handled with utmost care to prevent potential errors when data is entered into the Provincial database.

+PRRD invasive plant staff will enter IAPP data for other jurisdictions as per their request.

+The Strategic Plan and Profile will be maintained to reflect current operations and will be approved by the IPCPRRD committee.

+All operational plans will be posted on the PRRD website for shareholders to utilize.